fishinthecalculator/gocix/doc/README.md

 Available ` oci-configuration ` fields are:

 ` runtime ` (default: ` docker ` ) (type: symbol)
 The OCI runtime to use to run commands.
+It can be either ` 'docker ` or ` 'podman ` .

 ` runtime-cli ` (type: maybe-package)
 The OCI runtime command line to be installed in the system profile and